 There are many factors which distinguish HANA from its predecessor:

 HANA is In-Memory Database(IMDB)

-In-memory databases rely on main memory for data storage in contrast with conventional databases which rely on Hard disk for the same purpose.
-This makes system super fast as there is no need to do a round trip to slow Hard disk for data and this substantially reduces execution time.
+In-memory databases rely on main memory for data storage.
+This is in contrast to conventional databases which rely on Hard disk for the same purpose.
+In other words, this makes system super fast as there is no need to do a round trip to slow Hard disk data read.
+This substantially reduces execution time.

-HANA, just like other commercial RDBMS, support ACID properties which are an abbreviation for Atomicity, Consistency, Isolation, and durability.
+HANA, just like other commercial RDBMS, support ACID properties.
+ACID stands for Atomicity, Consistency, Isolation, and durability.

 Column-Oriented database/Data compression